Joy (perfume)

 Joy is a perfume created for Parisian couturier Jean Patou by perfumer Henri Alméras in 1929.
-It was created with a lot of care, just like the most expensive Haute-Cotture dress, and thus it was extraordinary and timeless.

 It is considered to be one of the greatest fragrances created and is a landmark example of the floral genre in perfumery.
 It is no longer produced.

 History

 Joy was created as a reaction to the 1929 Wall Street crash, which had diminished the fortunes of Jean Patou's wealthy American clientele.
 Despite its elevated price and the depressed economic environment, Joy became a success and has remained Jean Patou's most famous fragrance.
 Patou was acquired by Procter & Gamble in 2001.
 In 2002, Patou launched Enjoy, a contemporary take on Joy meant for younger women.

 In 2011 Patou was bought by Designer Parfums Ltd, a UK-based firm.
 In August 2018, LVMH purchased Patou and Dior, an LVMH brand, acquired the rights to the name "Joy".
 In August 2018, Dior launched a perfume named Joy.